How to choose between Lightspeed Retail and Lightspeed OnSite ?

 The biggest difference is that Retail is cloud based so it can be accessed from any device.
 Onsite is tied to a specific computer and it has to be a mac.
 The programs themselves are also quite different so it is essentially learning how to use a new point of sale system.

-Are they any features available LS-Onsite which aren’t available on LS-Retail ?
+Are there any features available to LS-Onsite which aren’t available on LS-Retail ?

 I only work with LS Retail so I am not sure if there are any features that onsite has the retail doesn’t.
 I know that the reports are displayed differently and some of the procedures are different but most everything should be comparable.
 That particular question might be better suited for your sales rep since they are trained to know the key differences between the two products to help determine the best fit for your company.

 Doesn’t really have an answer for me.
-This is what I digged from my analytical case study, if anyone else know some features I don’t please comment below :)
+This is what I dug from my analytical case study, if anyone else know some features I don’t please comment below